sindresorhus/Actions/readme.md

 #### Can I contribute localizations?

-I plan to localize the app.
+I don't plan to localize the app.

 #### [More FAQs…](https://sindresorhus.com/apps/faq)